Rino-DG/CS61B-sp21/proj2/gitlet-design.md

 Commits will be stored in a binary search tree map structure from java.util, the initial commit will start off as the root of the tree.
 This allows the access of commits to be o-log(n).
 The keys will be the sha-1 hash of each commit and the value will be the object of the commit itself.
 Since deletion is not a concern for the commit tree, we will not need to worry about that.
+Or should we use a hash map?

 #### Fields
 1. Commit Message (String)